1dolinski/apinow-demo/README.md

 # APINoW SDK Examples

-This repository contains examples demonstrating how to use the [APINoW SDK](https://github.com/apinow-io/apinow-sdk) to interact with the APINoW marketplace.
+This repository contains examples demonstrating how to use the [APINoW SDK](https://www.npmjs.com/package/apinow-sdk) - a toolkit that enables AI agents to dynamically discover, purchase, and consume API endpoints.
+APINoW is a decentralized marketplace where AIs can autonomously find and pay for the data they need.

 ## Examples